Xrysnow/LuaSTG-x/README.md

         $ cd LuaSTG-x/frameworks/cocos2d-x/external
         $ git clone https://github.com/Xrysnow/cocos2d-x-3rd-party-libs-bin.git

-3. Download extra files from Cubism SDK ([instructions](https://github.com/Xrysnow/cocos2d-x-live2d)).
+3. Download extra files from Cubism SDK if you need liv2d module. ([Instructions](https://github.com/Xrysnow/cocos2d-x-live2d)).

 4. Generate project using CMake ([instructions](https://github.com/cocos2d/cocos2d-x/blob/v4/cmake/README.md)).
-Or open `frameworks/runtime-src/proj.android` with Android Studio if your target is Android platform.
+   - If your target is Android platform, just open `frameworks/runtime-src/proj.android` with Android Studio.
+   - If your target is macOS platform, add `-GXcode` parameter to cmake.
+   - If your target is IOS platform, you can search for a bash script that helps to configure cmake.
+   - If your target is macOS/IOS platform, you need to open `project setting -> TARGETS -> LuaSTG-x -> Build Phases -> Copy Files` and check `Code Sigh On Copy` for frameworks.

         $ mkdir build
         $ cd build